-December 26, 2019,the District Court ruled on several motions related to the Company and MT and Dr. Goldberg that substantially limited the claims that Dr. Goldberg can pursue against the Company and MT.
-Specifically, the Court found that certain portions of Dr. Goldberg's counterclaims against the Company and
+December 26, 2019,the District Court ruled on several motions related to Navidea and MT and Dr. Goldberg that substantially limited the claims that Dr. Goldberg can pursue against Navidea and MT.
+Specifically, the District Court found that certain portions of Dr. Goldberg's counterclaims against Navidea and

-third-party claims against Macrophage failed to state a claim upon which relief can be granted.
-Specifically, the Court ruled that actions taken by the Company and MT, including reconstituting the MT Board, replacing Dr. Goldberg with Jed A. Latkin as Chief Executive Officer of MT, terminating the sublicense between the Company and MT, terminating certain research projects, and allowing MT intellectual property to revert back to the Company, were
+third-party claims against MT failed to state a claim upon which relief can be granted.
+Additionally, the Court ruled that actions taken by Navidea and MT, including reconstituting the MT board of directors, replacing Dr. Goldberg with Jed A. Latkin as Chief Executive Officer of MT, terminating the sublicense between Navidea and MT, terminating certain research projects, and allowing MT intellectual property to revert back to Navidea, were

-The Court also rejected Dr. Goldberg's claim for wrongful termination as Chief Executive Officer of MT.
-In addition, the Court found that Dr. Goldberg lacked standing to seek injunctive relief to force the removal of Dr. Claudine Bruck and Michael Rice from MT's Board of Directors, to invalidate all actions taken by the MT Board on or after
+The District Court also rejected Dr. Goldberg's claim for wrongful termination as Chief Executive Officer of MT.
+In addition, the District Court found that Dr. Goldberg lacked standing to seek injunctive relief to force the removal of Dr. Claudine Bruck and Y. Michael Rice from MT's board of directors, to invalidate all actions taken by the MT board of directors on or after

-November 29, 2018 (the date upon which Dr. Bruck and Mr. Rice were appointed by the Company to the Board of MT), or to reinstate the terminated sublicense between the Company and MT.
+November 29, 2018 (the date upon which Dr. Bruck and Mr. Rice were appointed by Navidea to the MT board of directors), or to reinstate the terminated sublicense between Navidea and MT.

-In addition, the District Court found the Company's breach of fiduciary duty claim against Dr. Goldberg for conduct occurring more than
+In addition, the District Court found Navidea's breach of fiduciary duty claim against Dr. Goldberg for conduct occurring more than

 threeyears prior to the filing of the complaint to be time-barred and that Dr. Goldberg is entitled to an advancement of attorneys' fees solely with respect to that claim.
 The parties are in the process of submitting the issue to the District Court for resolution on how much in fees Dr. Goldberg is owed under the District Court's order.